 Pros

-• Project Organization: for companies running multiple journeys this tool will manage your persona sets with your maps.
+- Project Organisation: for companies running multiple journeys this tool will manage your persona sets with your maps.
 This also means you can copy entire projects and share them with the team.

-• Integrations: UXPRESSIA integrates with a range of other tools and platforms, including Slack, Trello, and Google Drive, making it easier to incorporate customer journey data into other aspects of their workflow.
+- Integrations: UXPRESSIA integrates with a range of other tools and platforms, including Slack, Trello, and Google Drive, though specific API capabilities are not detailed

 Cons

-• Limited customization: While UXPRESSIA offers a range of features for creating customer journey maps, some users have found that the tool can be limiting in terms of how much customization is possible beyond these features.
+- Limited customisation: While UXPRESSIA offers a range of features for creating customer journey maps, some users have found that the tool can be limiting in terms of how much customisation is possible beyond these features.

 suitecx